microsoft/vscode-docs/docs/extensions/example-language-server.md

 	];
 });

-// This handler resolve additional information for the item selected in
+// This handler resolves additional information for the item selected in
 // the completion list.
 connection.onCompletionResolve((item: CompletionItem): CompletionItem => {
 	if (item.data === 1) {